2200175/CS220AU/README.md

 - expand the report with some moral questions using critical thinking
 - learn how to create titles and subtitles in github
 - upload the report in the "index" part of the website, and organise it with subtitles.

+### in week 7
+- read articles about goverment and citizens privacy
+- search about laws in Europe that protects data

+### in week 8
+- writte an article using critical thinking about how can goverments benefit from our personal data

+### in week 9
+- wirtte an article about ethical practice and data protection
+- reestructure the article
+- watch videos about ethics and data in youtube